marcusdavanco/john-task-list/README.md

 This solution was developed to solve Buzzvel's 2023 Dev Team Test, consisting of a task management application (to-do list).

-John Task List is a task management application for John, a busy professional struggling to stay organized, it's purposefuly user-friendly, visually appealing and allows him to create, track and remove tasks.
+John Task List is a task management application designed for John, a busy professional who struggles to stay organized.
+It is purposefully user-friendly and visually appealing, allowing him to create, track, and remove tasks.

 ## Installation
 [comment]: <> (Provide detailed step-by-step instructions on how to install and set up the application.
 Since you're distributing it using Docker, outline the necessary Docker commands and dependencies)